 Handwoven & handcrafted with ♡

 Almost every item we sell is made entirely by hand, making each piece unique and intrinsically valuable.

 Our products are a reflection of the varied artistic skills of the people of Guatemala, each an expression of fierce beauty and artistry.
-While making our products, we only use sustainable, eco-friendly materials.
+While making our products, we strive to only use sustainable, eco-friendly materials.

 Our extensive and varied collection includes beautifully hand-crafted items for your home, kitchen, and living spaces, as well as fashion accessories, handmade jewelry, and seasonal items for Valentine's Day, Easter, Halloween, Thanksgiving, and Christmas.